BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

 - The assumptions of correlations and t-tests and how to choose which type of test is covered in the lectures and associated reading, such as the relevant sections of the PsyTeachR Fundamentals of Quantitative Analysis book.

-- Further information about assessment criteria and feedback can be found in the [Feedback Information Sheet](#stage1-FIS) chapter.
+- Further information about assessment criteria and feedback can be found in the [Feedback Information Sheet](#stage1-FIS) section.

 - You can find additional writing and study advice, including 1-to-1 guidance on the [Student Learning Development (SLD) website](https://www.gla.ac.uk/myglasgow/sld/).